Frost Like Ashes: History

-Two of the band members, vocalist Azahel and drummer Adonijah, were former members of a controversial death metal and thrash metal band, Possession that was active from 1992 to 1998.
+Two of the band members, vocalist Azahel and drummer Adonijah, were former members of death metal and thrash metal band Possession, that was active from 1992 to 1998.
 Frost Like Ashes was formed on the vision of guitarist, Sebat (formerly of World Funeral and Coven), who would recruit Azahel (vocals) and Syntyche (bass) in 2001 and begin what has become a hybrid of black metal and death metal.

 Adonijah (drums), completed the group and they were a part of a sampler for Tarantula Promotions, titled Arachnid Terror Sampler, which featured bands such as Soul Embraced, Tortured Conscience, Frosthardr, and Kekal in 2002, and released their first EP on SoTD Records in 2003.
 In January 2003, Qoheleth joined the band as their first full-time dedicated keyboardist.
 Up to this point Adonijah would compose and record the keyboard parts.
 In 2004, The band parted ways with Syntyche and acquired the skills of new bassist, Ruach.

 In 2005, after some delays, Frost Like Ashes' first full-length album, Tophet, was finally released.

 On March 13, 2008, Blabbermouth.net reported that the band signed a record deal with Sullen records, an imprint of Open Grave Records, for the release of the band's EP, titled Born to Pieces.
 The EP sold out shortly after its release, and a limited edition 7-inch vinyl was printed of Born to Pieces later.
-Fire, of the Polish black metal band Elgibbor, played bass for Frost Like Ashes at their Cornerstone Festival concert on July 3, 2008 to mark his full-time permanent membership in the band.
+Fire, of the Polish black metal band Elgibbor, played bass for Frost Like Ashes at their Cornerstone Festival concert on July 3, 2008, to mark his full-time permanent membership in the band.

-They were working on a concept album based on a book vocalist Azahel.
-The album, tentatively titled Gods of the Great Whore, was put on-hold on January 2, 2009 until the book was written.
+They were working on a concept album based on a book vocalist Azahel was writing.
+The album, tentatively titled Gods of the Great Whore, was put on-hold on January 2, 2009, until the book was written.
 They have written new material for another album, tentatively entitled Who Walks in the Darkness, and is to be based on a R. A. Salvatore novel, Homeland.

 In 2010, the band announced that they were going on hiatus.
 They have said they will make new music, but they don't see it happening right now.

 In 2017, Sebat formed a label, Nosral Recordings, and signed several bands.
 The label is re-releasing all of Frost Like Ashes' music and re-released Live in Omaha DVD.
 On February 24, 2019, it was announced the project would return to record a new album, with the lineup of Sebat on Guitars, Azahel on Vocals, Fire on Bass, Qoheleth on Keyboards, and new Drummer Grond, replacing the longtime member Adonijah.
 The band is currently signed with Rottweiler Records.
 On May 29, 2020, it was announced that Grond would no longer be continuing with the project and he would be replaced by the "Blastronaut".
 On March 26, 2021, the band released their debut single "The Weight of Ice and Fog", from their upcoming release, Fellowship of Suffering.